bhrt-sharma/capsnet-coco/README.md

 ## Preprocessing

-1. Write a dataset object...
-2. Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments
+1. Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments
-3. Add neutral grey background (instead of the black background?
+2. Add neutral grey background (instead of the black background?
 Not sure if this should theoretically make any difference).
-4. Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.
+3. Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.

 ## Training and such

 DON'T FORGET TO DOWNSAMPLE IMAGES!
 The images are too large as they stand, so in order to make this tractable we should probably downsample to 64x64 or 128x128.

+0. Modify Dataset depending on how you guys want to load batches.
 1. Baseline: train a resnet model on the raw data, test on raw data.
 2. Baseline on masked: train a resnet model on the masked images, test on masked images.
 3. Baseline on masked, detexturized: train a resnet model on the detexturized, masked images, test on detexturized, masked images.